RELATIONSHIP RESET · WESTCHESTER COUNTY · HUDSON VALLEY · NYC · VIRTUAL

 A few questions people often have before deciding what to do next.

-Do I need to know exactly what happened before I reach out?
+Do I need to know exactly what is wrong before I reach out?

 No. Most people reach out before they have clarity.
 The point is not to arrive with everything figured out.
 The point is to begin making sense of what is actually happening.